mozilla/grcov/README.md

 ![crates.io](https://img.shields.io/crates/v/grcov.svg)

 grcov collects and aggregates code coverage information for multiple source files.
-It should be possible to run grcov on Linux, OSX and Windows.
+Linux, OSX and Windows are supported.

 This is a project initiated by Mozilla to gather code coverage results on Firefox.